-We report quarterly diverse supplier spend and assess it in relation to our own internal goals as well as the US Small Business Administration subcontracting plan.
-Our quarterly reporting capability includes second-tier spend, which we provide to clients representing at least US \$1,000,000 in annual revenue.
+We report quarterly diverse supplier spend and assess it against our own internal goals as well as the U.S. Small Business Administration subcontracting plan.
+Our quarterly reporting capability includes second-tier spend, which we provide to clients representing at least \$1,000,000 in annual revenue.
 We use an indirect reporting model based on the percentage of revenue from each client and the percentage of spend across diverse supplier categories.
-We currently monitor spend for the following business types: Small, minority, women, veteran, service-disabled veteran and HubZone.
+We currently monitor spend with the following business types: Small, Minority, Women, Veteran, Service Disabled Veteran and HubZone.